 Constructing the human organs according to the systems to which they pertain is an essential way of introducing their function, position and in some cases, multiple-system dependency.
-It is also made easy with the color-coded hook and loop connectors that are strategically placed to ensure accurate positioning and movement within the body of food, liquids, and blood.
+It is also made easy with the color-coded hook and loop connectors that are strategically placed to ensure accurate positioning and movement of food, liquids, and blood within the body.

 The respiratory and circulatory system

 For example, starting with the respiratory system means separating the esophagus and lungs from the rest of the organs first and placing them in the middle of the chest.
 These are our breathing tools.
 Air contains 21% oxygen, but also 78% nitrogen, which we don’t need so we simply breath it out with every exhale.
 1% are rare gases like argon and xenon mixed together.

 Then move on to the circulatory system and the heart.
 Explain how the lungs have a dual system function with both the respiratory and circulatory system.
 The lungs take the oxygen we breathe and deliver it to the blood.
 The heart then sends the blood to the whole body which needs all this oxygen.